phpDocumentor/phpDocumentor/docs/guides/types.rst

     A collection of variables of unknown type.
 It is possible to specify the types of array members, see the chapter on arrays for more information.

+object
+    A reference to an instance of any class.

+callable
+    A function or method that can be passed by a variable, see the PHP manual for more information on callables.

+iterable
+    Iterable is a type introduced in PHP 7.1.
+It accepts any array or object implementing the Traversable interface.
+Both of these types are iterable using foreach and can be used with yield from within a generator.

 resource
     A file handler or other system resource as described in the PHP manual.